kiankaas/personal-soccer-stats-analysis/README.md

 | PKW      | 1      | Win via penalty shoot-out |
 | W      | 0      | Win |

-Match results were encoded based on the league's point system, where teams typically earn 3 points for a win, 2 for a win via penalty shootout, 1 for a draw or a loss via penalty shootout, and 0 for a loss—but reversed so that higher values indicate more difficult outcomes.
+Match results were encoded based on the league's point system, where teams earn 3 points for a win, 2 for a win via penalty shoot-out, 1 for a draw or a loss via penalty shoot-out, and 0 for a loss — but reversed so that higher values indicate more difficult outcomes.
 This encoding maintains consistency with real-world soccer scoring while ensuring that increasing values across all encoded variables represent greater difficulty.

 **Weather Conditions**